trenta3dev/wafwfy/README.md

 howto
 -----

-Run the server with (it will be available at http://localhost:7998 ):
+Run the server with (it will be available at http://localhost:8000 ):

-    python wafwfy/manage.py runserver
+    gunicorn --debug --worker-class=gevent -t 999999  wafwfy:app

 then run celery with: